Trade Marks: Frequently Asked Questions

 How do I get a registered trade mark that is valid in the UK?

-You need to make an application to either the UK Trade Marks Registry (if you want a UK trade mark) or the EU trade mark office in Spain (for a EU trade mark – which is currently also valid in the UK).
+You need to make an application to either the UK Trade Marks Registry (if you want a UK trade mark) or, for an EU trade mark (this is currently also valid in the UK), the EU trade mark office in Spain.
+See our specialist trade mark information page.

 Is a trade mark expensive to obtain?

-The official fees at the UK registry start at £170.00 and in valid for 10 years.
-If you want to protect trade marks in the whole of the EU then this costs from €850 for the application.
+The official fees at the UK registry start at £170.00 and are valid for 10 years.
+If you want to protect your trade marks in the whole of the EU, the application costs from €850 (in official fees).

 At BRAND PROTECT, we can guide your application through the legal complexities of applying for trade marks.
-Our charges can be fixed in advance and in general start from around £350 (usually depending on the number of classes).
+Our charges can be fixed in advance.
 This figure is in addition to the official registration fees.
-This includes a custom specification of goods and services offered by your company.
-We assist you to overcome competitors’ objections to your application and provide a first class service at a very low cost.
-In addition, our partner firm Trade Marks Associates (TMA) offers a low-cost fee structure for registering trade marks in the UK or EU.
-An example price is £300 plus official fees for a UK trade mark in 3 classes.
-Call Brand Protect or TMA for advice on which may offer the most efficient and cost-effective route for your trade mark needs.
+This includes a custom specification of the goods and services offered by your company.
+We assist you in overcoming any competitors’ objections to your application, and we provide a first class service.
+In addition, our partner firm Trade Marks Associates (TMA) offers a low-cost fee structure for registering straight-forward trade marks in the UK or EU.
+An example price is £225.00, plus official fees, for a UK trade mark in 3 classes.
+Call Brand Protect or TMA for advice on which may offer the most suitable and cost-effective route for your trade mark needs.

 You may gain the right to prevent others from using a confusingly similar trade mark simply by selling goods and services under that brand.
-However, simply using a brand image may not give you the right to use that brand in the first place.
-If someone registers either a UK or Community (EU) trade mark, you could be forced to stop using that trade mark.
+However, simply using a brand image or logo may not give you the right to use that brand in the first place.
+If someone registers a trade mark similar to your brand name in either the UK or Community (EU) offices, you could be forced to stop using your trade mark.

 Why do I need a trade mark?